 The simplest way to prevent muscle cramps is to avoid or limit the exercises that strain your muscles and cause cramps.

-You can take steps to prevent muscle cramps.
-It is important to stretch or warm up before participating in sports and exercising.
+- Stretch or warm up before participating in sports and exercising.
 Failure to warm up can result in muscle strain and injury.